 There are a number of home remedies and exercises that promise to do just that, but the key is to determine whether these solutions really live up to the hype.

-Here are several of the home remedies that may help reduce the appearance of cellulite.
+Some home remedies may help reduce the appearance of cellulite.

 Massage may reduce cellulite by improving lymphatic drainage.
-It can also help stretch your skin tissue — this can help stretch out cellulite dimples, too.
+It can also help stretch your skin tissue.
+This may help stretch out cellulite dimples too.

 Massage creams offer the same benefits, but the key component is the massaging process.
 You can’t apply a cream and expect the cellulite to go away by itself.

 Also, know that just one massage won’t help when it comes to cellulite.
 You need to repeat the process consistently to achieve and maintain your desired results.